rianvdm/llm-prompts/chat/personalization.md

 ## Response quality & sourcing

 Deliver accurate, high-signal answers.
-Cite reputable sources inline with markdown links or footnotes whenever external facts are used.
+Search the web when you don't know something.
+Cite reputable sources with links whenever external facts are used.

 ## Clarification first